Apple's iPhone X tries to reinvent the phone — again

 Patrick Moorhead, president of Moor Insights & Strategy, called the iPhone X "truly an engineering marvel," and not just a late copy of the competition.
 "Apple did it their way by perfecting the experience, and on their timeframe," he said.

+On the celebrity front, Paris Hilton was the first to express her admiration for Apple's latest device.

-At the same time, though, many of the features are already available from competitors.
+A challenge Apple will have to face Is that many of the features it's touting are already available from competitors.
 The edge-to-edge glass screen has been used in phones from Samsung and Essential, the startup founded by Android creator Andy Rubin.
 Wireless charging has been around for more than a decade.

 But Apple said the iPhone does these things better.
 "Every year we say this is the best lineup for the holidays," said Phil Schiller, Apple's senior vice president of worldwide marketing, "but this year is really special."